djneill/guestbook-console-csharp/README.md

-# Guest Book - C# Console App
+# Guest Book – C# Console App

-This is a beginner-level C# console application that simulates a guest book for party check-ins.
-It was built as part of my journey learning C# and .NET fundamentals, with a focus on user input, loops, conditional logic, and basic data structures.
+This C# console application that simulates a guest book for party check-ins.
+It was built as part of my journey to learn C# and .NET fundamentals, focusing on user input, loops, validation, and basic data structures like dictionaries.

+---

 ## 📚 What It Does

 The program:

+- Greets the user with a welcome message
-- Prompts the user to enter the name of a party.
+- Prompts for the name of a party
-- Asks how many guests are in that party.
+- Asks how many people are in the party
-- Repeats until the user is done entering parties.
+- Repeats until no more entries are needed
-- Then displays a summary of all party names and the total number of guests.
+- Displays a summary of all parties and the total guest count

+---

 ## 🧠 What I Learned

 - Creating and using **static methods** in C#
-- Collecting and validating **user input** from the console
+- Structuring code with reusable helper methods
+- Validating user input using `int.TryParse()`
-- Managing collections using a **`List<string>`**
+- Collecting data using a **`Dictionary<string, int>`** to map party names to guest sizes
-- Performing basic **input validation** with `int.TryParse`
+- Using **top-level statements** for a clean `Program.cs`
-- Structuring code across multiple files with a `Messages` class for cleaner organization
+- Separating logic into a dedicated class (`GuestBookLogic`) for maintainability

+---

 ## 🚀 How to Run It

-1. Clone the repo:
+1. Clone the repository:

    ```bash
    git clone https://github.com/your-username/guestbook-console-csharp.git
    cd guestbook-console-csharp

    Build and run the app using the .NET CLI:
    ```